dotnet/docs/docs/core/preview3/tools/csproj.md

 The element can contain one or more of the following values:

-* Compile – are the contents of the lib folder available to compile against
+* Compile â€“ are the contents of the lib folder available to compile against
-* Runtime – are the contents of the runtime folder distributed
+* Runtime â€“ are the contents of the runtime folder distributed
-* ContentFiles – are the contents of the contentfiles folder used
+* ContentFiles â€“ are the contents of the contentfiles folder used
-* Build – do the props/targets in the build folder get used
+* Build â€“ do the props/targets in the build folder get used
-* Native – are the contents from native assets copied to the output folder for runtime
+* Native â€“ are the contents from native assets copied to the output folder for runtime
-* Analyzers – do the analyzers get used
+* Analyzers â€“ do the analyzers get used

 Alternatively, the element can contain:

-* None – none of those things get used
+* None â€“ none of those things get used
-* All – all of those things get used.
+* All â€“ all of those things get used.

 #### ExcludeAssets
 `<ExcluseAssets>` child element specifies what assets belonging to the package specified by parent `<PackageReference>` should not